-Gain invaluable hands-on experience, working side by side with medical staff, fellow volunteers at the local hospital.
-This opportunity will give you an insight into the setting up and running of a hospital on a daily basis.
+Gain invaluable hands-on experience, working side by side with medical staff and fellow volunteers at a hospital or a neighborhood health clinic.
+This opportunity will give you an insight into the setting up and running of a hospital or a neighborhood health clinic on a daily basis.

 You will experience the stark contrast between western medical practice and the realities of medicine in developing countries

-As the hospital is still modernizing there are many challenges faced and there are realities not often seen in developed countries.
-Therefore this project not only provides you with responsibility, it also allows you to broaden your perspective by working at a hospital in a developing country where you will be faced with the stark realities of the disparities between medical practice in the developed and developing world.
+As the hospitals and clinics are still modernizing there are many challenges faced and there are realities not often seen in developed countries.
+Therefore this project not only provides you with responsibility, it also allows you to broaden your perspective by working at a hospital/health clinic in a developing country where you will be faced with the stark realities of the disparities between medical practice in the developed and developing world.
 This means that, sadly, you will also see medical conditions that have remained untreated and have developed to an advanced pathological stage uncommon in developed countries.

 Furthermore, you can gain experience in a range of different departments and activities within the hospital, such as: Emergency, Pediatry, Maternity (only female volunteers), Diabetes, Integral Attention & Prevention for HIV, Tuberculosis and Uterine Cancer as well as Nursing, Hospital administration and management assisting with accountancy and helping with statistics.
 There is also the possibility to work in the pharmacy.
 Furthermore you are welcome to also work in our other projects such as the English and computer classes.